iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 Avoid local or professional slang and idioms like "automagically" or "take a rain check".

-Avoid references to current pop-culture, memes, and the like: most of it will fall out of fashion in a few years and your reference will lie dead.
+Avoid references to current pop culture, memes, and the like: most of it will fall out of fashion in a few years and your reference will lie dead.

 ## Clarity